NickGlenn/MonoQL/README.md

 ## Flatten Extension Types

 Automatically merges extension types down into flattened base types.
 This is useful for schemas that use extension types to add fields to existing types.
-Disable the feature by providing the `--no-flatten-extensions` flag.
+Disable the feature by providing the `--no-extension-merging` flag.

 For example, the following schema: